 Silchar is the second largest city and the district capital of Cachar district of Assam.
 You can visit Silchar by road from Guwahati (330 km).
 There is also an airport in the city named Kumbhirgram airport.
 The Silchar rail station at Tarapur is connected to Lumbding and Agartala.
-The railway line from Lumding to Silchar is hailed as one of the most exciting pristine railway tracks of India.
+The railway line from Lumding to Silchar is hailed as one of the most exciting pristine railway tracks in India.

 Silchar is located on the Barak River near the Bangladesh border.
-It is also the gateway to other North eastern states like Manipur, Mizoram and Tripura..
+It is also the gateway to other Northeastern states like Manipur, Mizoram, and Tripura.
 The town sees a large settlement of traders from distant parts of India every year.
 The town lies in the Surma valley region, and it is an extremely picturesque destination.

 Things to See